elastic/apm-pipeline-library/vars/README.md

 * as_bool: Returns `true` if the job status is `Success`.
 Any other job status returns `false`.
 * ssl: Set to `false` to disable SSL.
 Default is `true`.

+## bumpUtils
+Utils class for the bump automation pipelines

+* `areChangesToBePushed` -> if there any changes in the existing location to be pushed.
+* `createBranch` -> create a branch given the prefix and suffix arguments.
+Branch contains the current timestamp.
+* `isVersionAvailable` -> if the given elastic stack version is available.
+* `prepareContext` -> prepare the git context, checkout and git config user.name.

 ## cancelPreviousRunningBuilds
 Abort any previously running builds as soon as a new build starts